 -Thomas Paine Common Sense

-One of the most significant pieces of writing in American history was published on January 10, 1776.
-It was Thomas Paine’s essay Common Sense and is widely credited with helping to rouse Americans to the patriot cause.
-Its sales were extraordinary at the time; given the American population today, current day sales would amount to some 60 million copies.
+Thomas Paine’s essay Common Sense is widely credited with helping to rouse Americans to the patriot cause.
+Its sales were extraordinary at the time; given today’s American population, current day sales would reach some 60 million copies.

 “Monopolies of every kind marked your administration almost in the moment of its commencement.
 The lands obtained by the Revolution were lavished upon partisans; the interest of the disbanded soldier was sold to the speculator…In what fraudulent light must Mr. Washington’s character appear in the world, when his declarations and his conduct are compared together!”